-Daily vibration exposure (A(8)) Vibration exposure range Actions to be taken A(8)≤0.5 m/s2 Exposure action value or lower When approaching the exposure activity value, reasonable measures should be taken to minimize exposure to vibration.
-The relevant information and opportunities for training on vibration reduction should be provided to the operator. $0.5 \text{ m/s}^2 \le A(8) \le 1.15 \text{ m/s}^2$ Exceeding the exposure action value, but not exceeding the exposure limit value I realizing even in to and risks of vibration to 1.15 m/s 2 Exceeding the exposure limit value:Immediate action is required to reduce the vibration exposure level to below the exposure limit value.
+Daily vibration exposure (A(8)) Vibration exposure range Actions to be taken $A(8) \le 0.5 \text{ m/s}^2$ Exposure action value or lower When approaching the exposure activity value, reasonable measures should be taken to minimize exposure to vibration.
+The relevant information and opportunities for training on vibration reduction should be provided to the operator. $0.5 \text{ m/s}^2 < A(8) \le 1.15 \text{ m/s}^2$ Exceeding the exposure action value, but not exceeding the exposure limit value It is required to execute certain measures for reducing exposure to and risks of vibration to the minimum.
+The health of an operator who has been exposed to excessive vibration should be examined.
+1.15 m/s 2 Exceeding the exposure limit value:Immediate action is required to reduce the vibration exposure level to below the exposure limit value.
 Exceeding the exposure limit value: Immediate action is required to reduce the vibration exposure level to below the exposure limit value.

-For futher information, please contatct your local HD Hyundai Construction Equipment dealer.
+For futher information, please contact your local HD Hyundai Construction Equipment dealer.

 The vibration level can be predicted based on the information in the following table which is used to calculate the daily level of vibration exposure.